 “Capitalism is a system that creates its own crises” says Yanis Veroufakis

 Marx, in the labour theory of value explored what might happen when productive systems become fully automated, what is the value of a good if it is 100% intellectual property but created no meaningful work?
-Innovation in many ways is creating poverty, rather than freeing workers for meaningless toil it has destroyed once productive and meaningful ways of living replacing it with nothing.
+Innovation in many ways is creating poverty.
+Rather than freeing workers from meaningless toil it has destroyed once productive and meaningful ways of living, replacing it with nothing.

 The greatest failing of capitalism is climate change, the notion of market externalities, competitive, unrestrained capitalism leads to the externalization of the costs of production onto environment and society – instead of reflecting the true cost of production unintended outcomes such as pollution and social damage is hidden, masked or simply ignored.
 The market rewards the lowest cost producer and this is the mechanism which has bought to this place of unfolding catastrophe.

 Those days are upon us already, so what must we do?
 Firstly I would argue it is time to recognise that this is where we are, say thank you for whatever trinkets and ball-balls the system allowed us and be ready to move on to what must come next, the transformation to a regenerative economy.